barbaralba's translation of the new testament

 chapter 15

 Charus had been shocked at the lack of medical knowledge and application in our campaign territory.
-With money and support from Rome he taught basic medicine and set up little clinics in many of the villages.
+With money and support from Rome he taught basic herbal medicine and set up little clinics in many of the villages.

 He made us carry olive oil to rub on people with dry skin.
 Tell them to stay out of the hot noon sun and drink lots of water.